ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 _As a safety rule, back up your original directory into a new location before running this program.
 I am not responsible for data loss._

-**Basic usage:**
+# Recommended usage

+1. Fix broken symlinks using [`fix_broken_symlinks`](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles/blob/master/useful_scripts/fix_broken_symlinks.sh).
+1. Replace absolute symlinks with relative symlinks:
+    ```bash
+    # see the below commands in the help menu for fix_broken_symlinks
+    fix_broken_symlinks -h

+    # do a dry-run replacement of all absolute symlinks with relative symlinks
+    symlinks -rsvt . | grep '^changed'

+    # do the actual replacement of all absolute symlinks with relative symlinks
+    symlinks -rsvc .
+    ```
+1. Run `path_shortener` on the directory you want to send to Windows:
+    ```bash
+    path_shortener path/to/your/directory
+    ```
+1. Zip it up and send it over!
+You have now ensured that they have copies of good files instead of symlinks or broken symlinks, and that all paths are short enough and contain no illegal Windows characters.

+# More details

-Note that prior to installation, you must use `path/to/path_shortener.py` to run the program.
+Note that prior to installation (see installation instructions below), you must use `path/to/path_shortener.py` to run the program.
 If you are in the directory where it is located, use `./path_shortener.py`.
 After installation, you can use simply `path_shortener` to run the program.

 ```bash
 # help menu